21 Essential Life Coaching Skills Every Coach Should Master (2026)

 You can be an excellent coach and still have an empty calendar if nobody knows you exist.

 The foundation: know exactly who you help and what specific result you help them get.
-That clarity makes everything else easier.
+That clarity makes every other marketing decision easier, because you’re not trying to appeal to everyone.

 [Read: The Overwhelmed Life Coach’s Guide to Marketing]